 The Group currently contributes 15 per cent of base salary for all Executive Directors (payable into a pension arrangement or as a salary supplement).
 New Executive Directors will have contribution to pension aligned with the level available to the majority of the workforce, currently set at 10 per cent of base salary.
-Under the proposed new Directors' remuneration policy, which is subject to shareholder approval, incumbent Executive Director pensions will also be aligned with the level available to the majority of the workforce with effect from 1 October 2022.
+Under the proposed new Directors' remuneration policy, which is subject to shareholder approval, incumbent Executive Director pensions will also be aligned with the level available to the majority of the workforce.